Lead routing for small teams

 Common routing rules

-1. #1 IF Role contains Engineering #hiring-eng
+1. #1 When Role contains Engineering → send to #hiring-eng

-2. #2 IF Role contains Design #hiring-design
+2. #2 When Role contains Design → send to #hiring-design

-3. #3 IF Role contains Marketing #hiring-marketing
+3. #3 When Role contains Marketing → send to #hiring-marketing

-4. #4 IF Location contains Remote #hiring-remote
+4. #4 When Location contains Remote → send to #hiring-remote

 Engineering, design, and marketing each have their own hiring channel.
 Remote candidates get a parallel channel so the remote-only roles see them first.
 Senior candidates ping a dedicated pipeline.